Sonia Sotomayor: Affordable Care Act

 In National Federation of Independent Business v.
 Sebelius (2012), Sotomayor was part of a 5–4 majority that upheld most of the provisions of the Patient Protection and Affordable Care Act (while being part of a dissent against the reliance upon the Constitution's Taxing and Spending Clause rather than Commerce Clause in arriving at the support).
 Legal writer Jeffrey Toobin wrote, "Sotomayor's concerns tended toward the earthbound and practical.
 Sometimes, during oral arguments, she would go on tangents involving detailed questions about the facts of cases that would leave her colleagues stupefied, sinking into their chairs.
 This time, though, she had a simple line of inquiry.
 States require individuals to buy automobile insurance (implicitly suggesting the unavoidable comparison to health insurance and the fairness of applying the same principle to health insurance as well)."
-Sotomayor concluded with the incisive rhetorical flourish in the Court directed at the attorneys: "Do you think that if some states decided not to impose an insurance requirement that the federal government would be without power to legislate and require every individual to buy car insurance?"
-For Toobin, this distinction drawn by Sotomayor was the heart of the argument for the case in which she was part of the prevailing majority opinion.
+Sotomayor concluded with a rhetorical flourish directed at the attorneys: "Do you think that if some states decided not to impose an insurance requirement that the federal government would be without power to legislate and require every individual to buy car insurance?"
+For Toobin, this distinction Sotomayor drew was the heart of the majority's argument.

 In 2014, Sotomayor dissented from a 6–3 ruling that granted Wheaton College of Illinois, a religiously affiliated university, an exemption from complying with the Affordable Care Act (ACA)'s mandate on contraception.
-The ruling, which came the immediate wake of the Court's 5–4 decision in Burwell v.
-Hobby Lobby, in which the conservative bloc had prevailed, was opposed by the court's three female members: Sotomayor, Ginsburg and Kagan.
-Writing in dissent, Sotomayor wrote that the case was at odds with the majority's previous statements in Hobby Lobby and said, "Those who are bound by our decisions usually believe they can take us at our word ...
+The ruling, which came in the immediate wake of the Court's 5–4 decision in Burwell v.
+Hobby Lobby, in which the conservative bloc had prevailed, was opposed by the court's three female members: Sotomayor, Ginsburg, and Kagan.
+In her dissent, Sotomayor wrote that the case was at odds with the majority's statements in Hobby Lobby: "Those who are bound by our decisions usually believe they can take us at our word ...
 Not today."
-Sotomayor stated further her opinion that the decision risked depriving "hundreds of Wheaton's employees and students of their legal entitlement to contraceptive coverage."
+Sotomayor added that the decision risked depriving "hundreds of Wheaton's employees and students of their legal entitlement to contraceptive coverage."

 Immigration

 Sotomayor was part of a 5–3 majority in Arizona v.
-United States (2012), that struck down several aspects of the Arizona SB 1070 anti-illegal immigration law.
+United States (2012), holding that federal immigration statutes preempted several aspects of the Arizona SB 1070 anti-illegal immigration law.